VR-on-Linux/VR-on-Linux/README.md

 **Fix**
 Either:
-- Use SteamVR 1.14, refer to *Using older SteamVR versions*
 - Enable Legacy Reprojection Mode for each game, then reduce the resolution until the experience is stable (otherwise a similar effect will be present)
 - If asynchronous reprojection causes issues on SteamVR 1.14, disable it by setting `"enableLinuxVulkanAsync" : false` under the `steamvr` section at `~/.steam/steam/config/steamvr.vrsettings`